MED0000962857 - This website contains imagery which is only suitable for audiences 18+. All surgery contains risks, Read more here.

 Breast reduction or lift

 Breast reduction or mastopexy scars run around the nipple, vertically down the lower pole of the breast and horizontally under the breast.
-When a breast augmentation and mastopexy is performed at the same time, due to the pressure and weight of the implant behind the incision lines, scaring can be wider, thicker and more visible in the first 2 years after surgery than a breast lift alone.
+When a breast augmentation and mastopexy is performed at the same time, due to the pressure and weight of the implant behind the incision lines, scaring can be wider, thicker and more visible after surgery than a breast lift alone.
 This usually improves with time, patience and good scar care.

 The images below show breast lift and augmentation scar development at different stages of maturity.
 Where the umbilicus is also shown in the image, the patient has had an abdominoplasty/tummy tuck as well, so their belly button scarring can also be seen in these images.